domsson/twircclient/README.md

 ## `dump.c`

 A simple program that connects to a channel specified with `-c #channel` and dumps all chat messages to `stdout`.
-Optionall, a timestamp can be added with `-t FORMAT`, for example `-t "[%H:%M:%S]"`
+Optionally, a timestamp can be added with `-t FORMAT`, for example `-t "[%H:%M:%S]"`

 # How to